slinkp/practical-deep-learning-fastai/README.md

 I'll update my copies of the book chapter notebooks as I go through the course, to ensure they work for me.

-For example, I made some changes to the [chapter 2 notebook](book/02_production.ipynb) to ensure I can resume locally with the exported bear classification pickle (included in this repo) without having to re-do the first half that's intended to be run on Colab with a GPU.
+For example, I made some changes to my fork of the [chapter 2 notebook](book/02_production.ipynb) to ensure I can resume locally with the exported bear classification pickle (included in this repo) without having to re-do the first half that's intended to be run on Colab with a GPU.
 (I may later try running _everything_ locally and see how long it takes to train on the M1's GPU, which only has 8GB unified memory for both CPU and GPU!)

 That done, it worked!
 Like so: